OndraZizka/csv-cruncher/README.md

 Usage example
 =============

-    crunch input.csv output.csv \
+    crunch myInput.csv output.csv \
-        "SELECT AVG(duration) AS durAvg FROM (SELECT * FROM indata ORDER BY duration LIMIT 2 OFFSET 6)"
+        "SELECT AVG(duration) AS durAvg FROM (SELECT * FROM myInput ORDER BY duration LIMIT 2 OFFSET 6)"

 Data and usage example
 ======================